wysiib/plspec/README.md

 Analogously, `MergePredInvariant` deals with values which may not be fully instantiated.
 In a `compound`, the arguments may be variables.
 You return us these variables, we will do the callback when they get bound.
 Of course, this is co-routine based.
 This is the fun part.
 As for `MergePred`, I implemented `and_invariant` as well as `or_invariant`.
 You want anything else, you deal with it yourself. *plspec* allows you to do so.
 If you want exactly *n* out of *m* specs to be fulfilled, be my guest.
 But you implement it.

+### register custom error handler

+You can register your own error handler by calling `set_error_handler/1`.
+The argument shall be a predicate which can be called with a single argument, the error message.
+Note that the format of the error message might be changed in the future.
+The handler should not rely on a specific format and simply, e.g., print or store the error messages.

 ## bugs and feedback